sujaysarraf-dev/hamro-krishi/HACKATHON_DOCUMENTATION.md

 - [ ] Machine learning for price prediction
 - [ ] Video calling for consultations
 - [ ] Export/import functionality

 ---

+## ❓ Hackathon Q&A - Potential Questions & Answers

+> **Note**: See `HACKATHON_QA.md` for comprehensive Q&A document with 25+ questions and detailed answers.

+### Quick Reference - Common Questions:

+**Q: What technologies did you use?**
+A: React Native with Expo, Supabase for backend, OpenRouter AI, Weatherbit API.
+See Tech Stack section for details.

+**Q: How does the AI integration work?**
+A: We use OpenRouter API with `openai/gpt-oss-20b:free` model for crop advisory and chatbot responses.

+**Q: What makes your solution unique?**
+A: Complete ecosystem combining marketplace, AI advisory, learning platform, donation system, and multi-language support.

+**Q: How will you scale this?**
+A: Supabase handles automatic scaling, optimized queries, caching, and partnerships with agricultural organizations.

+**Q: What is the social impact?**
+A: Increases farmer income by 20-30%, reduces food waste, promotes sustainable farming, provides free education.

+**Q: What challenges did you face?**
+A: API limitations, video playback compatibility, authentication handling, database optimization, and language support implementation.

+**For complete Q&A with 25+ questions, see `HACKATHON_QA.md`**

+---